Chapter 4: Income statements

 Gross profit = Turnover less cost of goods sold

-However, if we get back to the simple example of my little brewing business: let’s say that my costs of making and selling the beer was £800.
+However, if we get back to the simple example of the brewing business: let’s say that the cost of making and selling the beer was £800.
 This means that my gross profit was £200 (£1,000 of turnover less £800 of costs on 1000 pints).

 Operating profits